captaine13/ccaptain-it-support-lab/labs/00-lab-setup/README.md

 All three VMs share an **Internal Network** adapter (intnet) for isolated lab communication.
 Each VM also has a **NAT** adapter for internet access during setup.
 After initial configuration, the NAT adapter can be disabled to simulate an air-gapped environment.

 ## Build Steps
+### Phase 1 — Install VirtualBox
+- 1. **Download VirtualBox.** Visit https://www.virtualbox.org/wiki/Downloads and download the installer for your host operating system (Windows, macOS, or Linux).
+  2. **Install VirtualBox.** Run the installer